United Nations Development Programme: Administrator

 In addition to his/her responsibilities as head of UNDP, the Administrator is also the vice-chair of the UN Sustainable Development Group.

 The position of Administrator is appointed by the Secretary-General of the UN and confirmed by the General Assembly for a term of four years.

-Achim Steiner is the current Administrator.
-The five countries on the UNDP board have some influence over selection of the administrator.
+Achim Steiner was the most recent Administrator, serving from 2017 until June 2025, when his second term ended.
+He was replaced on a temporary basis by Haoliang Xu, who is serving as acting Administrator until a new, permanent Administrator is appointed.
+The five countries on the UNDP board have some influence over selection of the Administrator.

 The first administrator of the UNDP was Paul G. Hoffman, former head of the Economic Cooperation Administration which administered the Marshall Plan.

-Other holders of the position have included: Bradford Morse, former Republican congressman from Massachusetts; William Draper, venture capitalist and friend of George H. W. Bush who saw one of the UN system's major achievements, the Human Development Report, introduced during his tenure; Mark Malloch Brown, who was previously Vice President of External Affairs at the World Bank and subsequently became UN Deputy Secretary General.
-Kemal Derviş, a former finance minister of Turkey and senior World Bank official, was the previous UNDP Administrator.
-Derviş started his four-year term on 15 August 2005.
+Other holders of the position have included: Bradford Morse, a former Republican congressman from the U.S. state of Massachusetts; William Draper, an American venture capitalist and friend of George H. W. Bush who saw one of the UN system's major achievements, the Human Development Report, introduced during his tenure; Mark Malloch Brown of the UK, who was previously Vice President of External Affairs at the World Bank and subsequently became UN Deputy Secretary-General; and Kemal Derviş, a former finance minister of Turkey and senior World Bank official.

 Associate Administrator

 During meetings of the United Nations Sustainable Development Group, which are chaired by the Administrator, UNDP is represented by the Associate Administrator.
-The position is currently held by Usha Rao-Monari, as of 6 April 2021.
+The position has been held by Holiang Xu (China) since June 2023.
+He replaced Usha Rao-Monari (India).

 Assistant administrators

-Assistant Administrators of the UNDP, Assistant United Nations Secretaries General and Directors of the Regional Bureaus are:
+Assistant Administrators of the UNDP, Assistant Secretaries-General and Directors of the Regional Bureaus are: